Admiral of the Navy: Post-Spanish American War

 Though this clarified the grade's unique title, the precedence of the new rank was still considered "four star", equivalent to general in the army, in the US Navy Regulations of 1909.
 In the U.S. Navy Regulations of 1913, the gun salute for Admiral of the Navy was set to 19, the equivalent salute for a British field marshal or admiral of the fleet.
 More four-star officers were appointed after an act authorizing the temporary grade of admiral for three fleet commanders-in-chief was passed in 1915.

 In terms of insignia, Dewey appears in a photograph soon after his promotion wearing the sleeve stripes last worn by Admiral David Dixon Porter, which are the same as present-day admirals (one two-inch band with three half-inch stripes above).
 When a new edition of US Navy Uniform Regulations was issued in May 1899, the sleeve insignia for admiral was specified as "two strips of 2-inch gold lace, with one 1-inch strip between, set one-quarter of an inch apart."
 In the 1905 Uniform Regulations, a similar description was used but with the title "Admiral of the Navy."
 The collar and shoulder insignia were four silver stars, with gold foul anchors under the two outermost stars.
+Unlike other U.S. four-star insignia, the stars pointed inwards to the center of the insignia, not upwards.